Henry Herbert Donaldson

 Henry Herbert Donaldson (12 May 1857 – 23 January 1938) was an American pioneer of neurology.
 One of his most influential studies was on the effect of sensory deprivation, based on the study of Laura Bridgman's brain, on the development of the brain which resulted in the landmark work The Growth of the Brain (1895).
-He served as a professor of neurology at the Wistar Institute of Anatomy and Biology at the University of Pennsylvania and was a major influence on a generation of American neurologists and was a key promoter of the use of the rat as a laboratory research model.
+He served as a professor of neurology at the Wistar Institute of Anatomy and Biology and was a major influence on a generation of American neurologists and was a key promoter of the use of the rat as a laboratory research model.

 Early life and education

 Donaldson was born in Yonkers, New York, to banker John Joseph and Louisa Goddard (McGowan) both of Irish origins.
 He was sent to study business but he showed an interest in science and after his studies at Phillips Academy he went to Yale graduating in 1879.
 He spent an extra year working under Russell H. Chittenden examining arsenic residues in the body.
 He then went to study medicine for a year but found research was more of his interest than practice.